Basic Facts about In-State Tuition for Undocumented Immigrant Students

 The bottom line is that our economic future depends on educating these young people.

 These young immigrants are key to our ability to counteract the serious demographic challenges we face.
 As baby boomers age, the number of retirees in the U.S. will swell.
 We are all aware that we can no longer compete with the rest of the world for low-wage jobs.
 We must raise the caliber of our workforce through higher education to have a chance to maintain a strong economy.
 Each person who attends college and obtains a professional job means one less drain on the social service (and possibly criminal justice) budgets of the state and an asset in terms of payment of taxes and the attraction to the state of high-wage employers seeking well-educated workers.

 Why these students are undocumented

 Some people have asked why the students involved do not apply for a “green card” to legalize their status.
-The answer is that most of them would love to apply but that in the overwhelming majority of cases they cannot.
-The legal grounds for such petitions have narrowed to the point where it is almost impossible.
-The most likely outcome for a student who tries to apply is deportation of his entire family — sometimes to a “home” nation the student cannot remember.
+The short answer is that most of them would love to apply, but that in the overwhelming majority of cases they cannot because they would not qualify under the current restrictive immigration laws.

 Fully complies with federal law